Skip to content

 koryph project install-assets <root> [agentsmd|agents|commands|rules|all] # default: all

-Pass a single kind to narrow it, --force to overwrite differing files, or --all-projects to refresh every registered project.
+Pass a single kind to narrow it, --force to overwrite differing files, or --all to refresh every registered project.
 The per-kind verbs (koryph agents install <root> --force, koryph commands install <root> --force, koryph rules install <root> --force) remain as working aliases.
 The point of shipping these commands is that koryph semantics are enforced whether you run koryph yourself or an in-editor prompt drives it for you.

 The koryph-* slash commands (grouped under the koryph- prefix in the editor's command list):